NSMBW-Community/NSMBW-Decomp/docs/CONTRIBUTING.md

 ### Nonmatching Code

 - If your code does **not** match, use the `NONMATCHING` macro, and explain in a comment why it does not match.
+- The aforementioned macro can also be used to offer alternative, better-looking code.

 ### Headers